ai4os/ai4-docs/source/user/index.rst

 .. toctree::
    :maxdepth: 2

+   Overview <howto/deploy/overview>
-   Deploy a serverless API <howto/deploy/oscar>
+   Deploy in AI4OS serverless <howto/deploy/oscar>
+   Deploy in AI4OS dedicated <howto/deploy/nomad>
    Deploy in your cloud <howto/deploy/cloud>

 In addition to deploying standalone modules, we support the concatenation of different